micmejia/bible-dump/NKJV/2 Samuel/2 Sam 5.md

 And it shall be, when you hear the sound of marching in the tops of the mulberry trees, then you shall advance quickly.
 For then the Lord will go out before you to strike the camp of the Philistines."

 ###### 25
-And David did so, as the Lord commanded him; and he drove back the Philistines from Geba[^f] as far as Gezer.
+And David did so, as the Lord commanded him; and he drove back the Philistines from Geba as far as Gezer.